-Most of us let things go.
-We let people be.
+Most let people be.
 We understand that no one is perfect.
 We admire those that achieve a lot.
 We do jostle for position but won’t tear someone down simply because we don’t like their views.
 We debate with them instead and build our own following.
 A dissenter is a different beast.
 They take issue with something you said perhaps, or something you have done.
 Once dissent starts it often builds relentlessly.
 Dissenters enlist others to help attack you.
 They will turn anything positive about you into a negative.

 If you are known for charity work, they will reframe your good work as something you are doing simply to make yourself look good.
 To the dissenter your success in life was all luck.
 Your popularity is misplaced, bought rather than earned.
 Everything you do shall be seen in a negative light.
 All positives are viewed with cynicism.
-It only takes one small thing to spark dissent.
+It may only be one small thing that sparks dissent.
 One thing about you that someone doesn’t like.
 One thing that you said.
 One thing taken the wrong way.
 One misinterpretation.
-Whether trivial or not, that thing will mar all else that you do.
+That thing will mar all else that you do.
 From then on, the dissenter questions why you should count more than them.
 Why listen to you when their views should always take centre stage.
 When a dissenter is in your presence, they don’t like to see people listening to you.
 The moment you appear to be getting an audience they will intervene and say this is boring.
 Saying the topic is boring is a good way to halt the conversation or at least spoil the flow.
 Whether people are finding it boring or not is beside the point.
 They don’t want to be seen listening to something that could be viewed as such.

-Most of us won’t pay a great deal of attention to what you do, nor care about what you may have said or not said.
-Most don’t care that much as they have more than enough of their own things to contend with.
+Most won’t pay a great deal of attention to what you do, nor care about what you may or may not have said.
 Most understand that you may not be a saint but see you as a decent sort.
-However, whereas the majority get on with their lives and continue making pleasantries with you, the dissenter will try and turn people against you.
+Whilst the majority get on with their lives and continue making pleasantries with you, the dissenter will try and turn people against you.
 They will sway others in earnest.
 A true dissenter will make it their life’s work to defame you and make you appear as bad as possible.

 The dissenter might decide that giving you a wide berth is not befitting them.
 Instead, they prefer to stir up maximum trouble, by any means at their disposal.
 Nothing illegal or dastardly, but endless vocal action.
 They need to do this without compromising their own position.
 They will spread half-truths.
 Never giving the full story as that will do the opposite of what they want to achieve.
 Those who listen to the full story will see you in a good light.